Loneliness In Art: Timeless Poems About Loneliness

 of love's austere and lonely offices?

-• Think positively.
-Studies show that lonely people tend to be "glass half empty" types.
-Being more aware of how your thoughts affect your mood will give you better control of your emotions, too.
+• Think Positively: Studies show that lonely people tend to be "glass half empty" types.
+Being more aware of how your thoughts affect your mood may also give you better control of your emotions.

-• Find somebody to lean on.
-The best cure for loneliness is being around others.
+• Find Somebody To Lean On: One cure for loneliness is being around others.
 Rely on your support system to help you through rough times.
 If you are struggling to meet people, there are apps to help you make friends.

-Online therapy has many benefits for people experiencing loneliness or any resulting depression.
-Many people with depression have trouble getting out of bed.
-With online therapy, you can talk to a qualified professional from the comfort of your home.
-Plus, you can message your therapist any time you’re feeling lonely, and they’ll get back to you as soon as they can.
+Online therapy has many benefits for people experiencing loneliness or depression.
+Many people with depression have difficulty getting out of bed or keeping appointments.
+With online therapy through a platform like BetterHelp, you can talk to a qualified professional from the comfort of your home.
+Additionally, you can message your therapist any time you're feeling lonely and receive a response when they're available.

 Takeaway

-Feeling lonely is universal.
+Feeling lonely can be universal.
 Poems express beautifully and poignantly the various emotions you may experience when you are alone.
-If you are struggling with feeling lonely and want someone to talk to, online therapy can help.
+If you are struggling with feeling lonely and want someone to talk to, consider reaching out to a therapist.
+You can discuss how these poems made you feel and consider a writing exercise of your own to release the emotions you're experiencing.

 The information on this page is not intended to be a substitution for diagnosis, treatment, or informed professional advice.
 You should not take any action or avoid taking any action without consulting with a qualified mental health professional.
 For more information, please read our terms of use.